The role of climate and geochemistry in diversification of North American plant radiations

-I am working to locate the factors responsible for male sterility on the X chromosome in hybrids between Drosophila simulans and D. mauritiana, two relatively recently diverged fruit fly species.
+This work (in prep.) identifies the factors responsible for male sterility on the X chromosome in hybrids between Drosophila simulans and D. mauritiana, two relatively recently diverged fruit fly species.

 Species limits in a complex of Australian tropical trees (Melaleuca leucadendra species group)

 The Melaleuca leucadendra complex (Broadleaved Paperbarks) is an important component of the tropical and sub-tropical Australian flora, with 14 currently recognized morphospecies distributed almost continuously across monsoonal (seasonally dry/wet) savannah habitats.

 Various taxonomists have attempted to confidently delimit these morphospecies with limited success: species are poorly diagnosable with a range of variable and overlapping diagnostic characters, and morphology is noted to vary considerably across and between populations.
 This, combined with the observation that 'species' often appear to segregate locally across water availability gradients has raised the suggestion that species limits within the group may be imperfect, either in the early stages of differentiation (possibly ecologically mediated), or subject to relatively frequent introgression (hybridization).